 The first two graphs in Figure 1.2 are for functions y = -x^2+4x+2 and y = x^2 respectively.
-For left panel, you can see that there is a point (x = 2) at which the slope of the function is 0.
+For the left panel, you can see that there is a point (x = 2) at which the slope of the function is 0.
 And for the middle panel, there is also a point at which the slope of the function is 0.
 You can see that when the slope of the function is 0, the function will be maximized (left panel) or minimized (middle panel).
 In fact, this is how the GRG Nonlinear engine solves the problem – try to find a point at which the slope of the function is 0.Unfortunately, many functions cannot be maximized or minimized simply by locating a point where the function’s slope is 0.
 Let’s look at the right panel of Figure 1.2.
 The function has more than one peak and there are 7 points at which the slope of the function is 0.
 If Excel starts near x = 5, Excel will return a solution of x = 5.
 Obviously, this is incorrect.
 Similarly, x = -15 is also not the right solution.
 Only when Excel starts near x = 1, you will get the right solution.

 In most problems with more than one changing cell, Excel does not know which point is the good starting point.
 Fortunately, Excel provides a Multistart option.
 You can select Multistart after choosing Options and then clicking the GRG Nonlinear tab.
-When the Multistart option is selected, Excel chooses many starting points and finds the best solution.And there are also some problems in which target cell, constraints, or both use non-smooth function such as MAX, MIN, ABS, IF, SUMIF, COUNTIF, SUMIFS, COUNTIFS, GRG engine cannot be used.
-Look at both the left panel and right panel of Figure 1.4, there are no points at which function’s slope is 0.
-For this kind of problems, we need to use the Evolutionary engine.
+When the Multistart option is selected, Excel chooses many starting points and finds the best solution.And there are also some problems in which target cells, constraints, or both use a non-smooth function such as MAX, MIN, ABS, IF, SUMIF, COUNTIF, SUMIFS, COUNTIFS, GRG engine cannot be used.
+Look at both the left panel and right panel of Figure 1.4, there are no points at which the function’s slope is 0.
+For this kind of problem, we need to use the Evolutionary engine.

 2. Problem 1: How to locate a single warehouse to minimize the total distance that packages are shipped?

-Suppose that an internet shipping company want to build a single warehouse, where the warehouse should be located so that the total distance that packages are shipped can be minimized?
+Suppose that an internet shipping company wants to build a single warehouse, where the warehouse should be located so that the total distance that packages are shipped can be minimized?
 The number of shipments (in thousands) made each year to various cities is shown in the following table.

 |City||Latitude||Longitude||Shipments (in thousands)|